Bembino-en/phase1_project/README.md

 ## 2. Business Understanding

-The primary stakeholders for this analysis include airline operators, aircraft manufacturers, regulatory bodies, and passengers.
+The primary stakeholders for this analysis are .
 The key business questions addressed in this project are:

 - **What are the trends in aviation accidents over the years?**
   - Understanding whether aviation safety has improved or declined over time.